Tips for dealing with robocalls.

 I thought the email was from someone who saw my resume and wanted to hire me.
 But they asked for my bank account number.
 I reported it to the Federal Trade Commission.

 Telling the Federal Trade Commission helps us stop ripoffs, scams, and fraudsters.
 Your complaints matter here.
-To file a complaint, just go to ftc.gov/complaint.
-Click on the link to the Federal Trade Commission Complaint Assistant, and answer the questions.
+To file a complaint, just go to ftc.gov/complaint, and answer the questions.
 Or call That's all there is to it.

 If you've been ripped off or scammed, complain to the Federal Trade Commission.
 It can help put the bad guys out of business.